SJ23 Tech Tip E02. (Updated 2021-08-10) Bob Schimmel & Randy Cook

 • Use silica bronze bolts to secure a terminal because they are chemically compatible with copper to prevent corrosion.
 The next best is greased stainless steel.

 • Torque the nuts and use a flat washer, lock washer and nut on every connection.
-The lug always touches the buss bar.
+The lug always rests against the buss bar.

 • Use a two hole terminal on a buss bar because they don't work loose with vibration.
 The next best is a single hole terminal with flat & lock washers on top of the lug.